-For the seventh consecutive year, the City of Allentown is looking to honor outstanding young persons across the city.
+The City of Allentown is looking to honor outstanding young persons in the community.

-Launched in 2012, the “Catch a Young Person Doing Something Right” campaign honors the numerous young people who contribute to the well-being of Allentown.
+Launched in 2012, the “Catch a Young Person Doing Something Right” campaign is a way to recognize the numerous young people who contribute to the well-being of Allentown.

 Residents are encouraged to submit names of youth they’ve “caught doing something right” in one of the following three categories: